Invariant measures for passive scalars in the small noise inviscid limit: Inviscid deterministic limit of viscous stochastic measures

 The uniformity with respect to $\nu>0$ of the above estimate together with weak compactness and lower semicontinuity implies that

 This proves \eqref{eq:H1bdd}. \end{proof}

 The main result of this work now follows in a straightforward manner by combining the above Lemma \ref{lem:H1bdd} and Corollary \ref{cor:sptinviscid}.

 \begin{theorem} Let $\mu_0$ be a Kuksin measure for the linear inviscid problem \eqref{eq:inviscid}.
-Then \begin{itemize} \item $\mu_0(L^\infty\cap H^1\cap E)=1$. \item $\mu_0=\mathcal{N}(0, Q_0)$, where $Q_0$ is a limit point of $\{Q_\nu\}_{\nu\in(0,1]}$ in the weak operator topology. \end{itemize} \end{theorem} The fact that the support of $\mu_0$ is subset of $L^\infty$ is a consequence of \cite{GSV13}*{Theorem 4.2}, in which an instantaneous parabolic regularization from $L^2$ to $L^\infty$ was shown by means of a Nash-Moser type argument.
+Then \begin{itemize} \item $\mu_0(L^\infty\cap H^1\cap E)=1$. \item $\mu_0=\mathcal{N}(0, Q_0)$, where $Q_0$ is a limit point of $\{Q_\nu\}_{\nu\in(0,1]}$ in the weak operator topology. \end{itemize} \end{theorem} The fact that the support of $\mu_0$ is a subset of $L^\infty$ is discussed briefly in Remark \ref{rmk:Linf} below.
 Also, $\mu_0$ is Gaussian since it is the limit of Gaussian measures.
 However, in the general case the (subsequential) convergence of the covariance operators $Q_\nu$ can be only guaranteed in the weak operator topology.
 In order to deduce further properties of $\mu_0$, such as uniqueness or more information on the support, one would have to prove better quantitative estimates on $Q_\nu$.
 As shown in the following Section \ref{sec:examples}, this will be possible in a few specific cases in which the operator $\uu\cdot \grad-\nu\Delta$ or, equivalently, the evolution semigroup $S_\nu(t)$, is better understood.

+\begin{remark} That the support of $\mu_0$ is a subset of $L^\infty$ follows from a variant of \cite{GSV13}*{Theorem 4.2}, in which an instantaneous parabolic regularization from $L^2$ to $L^\infty$ was shown by means of a Moser type argument.
+The proof applies to linear advection-diffusion equations with divergence-free velocity field \cite{GSV13}*{Remark 4.4} and fractional dissipation \cite{GSV13}*{Remark 4.5}.
+In \cite{GSV13}, two-dimensionality is used only to avoid the vortex-stretching term that would arise in the three-dimensional Navier-Stokes equations.
+For scalar, linear advection-diffusion equations, the generalization to higher dimensions is similar to the case of fractional dissipation.
+Both are based on restricting $2^\ast$ in \cite{GSV13}*{Equation (4.18)} to smaller values.
+For example, in the case of $-\Delta$ dissipation and dimension $d > 2$, one would need to choose $2^\ast \in (2,\frac{2d}{d-2})$.
+However, the proof of \cite{GSV13}*{Theorem 4.2} works for any fixed $2^\ast > 2$. \end{remark}